-Planning your high school curriculum might not sound too exciting, but it may be the single most important, yet overlooked element of the college planning process.
+Planning your high school curriculum might not sound too exciting, but high school classes may be the single most important, yet overlooked element of the college planning process.
 Students often ask me how to use their extracurricular activities and summers to their best advantage and are worried about making their application essays as strong as possible, but never even wonder if they have made the best possible course selections.

 Why does this matter so much?